Steve Pymm of Pymm & Co Estate Agents in Norwich takes a very personal view on moving home in this time of political and economic uncertainty.

 One thing estate agents have always known is that many fewer people would move if residential properties were simply viewed as commodities.
 But residential properties are not commodities they are homes.
 And despite what is going on in the world, at the heart of our lives and our families are our homes, as an estate agent in Norfolk, we know how important family and the local community are.
 They are not a speculation they are a human necessity.

-If your voting intention to move is clouded by indecision you are not alone.
+If your voting intentions to move is clouded by indecision you are not alone.
 But in my view one thing is certain; home trumps the UK economy, current affairs, ‘dodgy’ politicians, terrorists, tax evaders, devolution and the oil industry.
 Home is where the heart is and if this is the right time to find a new home then now is the right time to move – despite what is going on in the rest of the world or who might be grinning broadly at us from the steps of Number 10 on 8th May.